pwwang/biopipen/docs/processes.md

     - **input**
         - `tffile:file`: The tf-motif file with 1st column the motif and 2nd the tf
         - `snpfile:file`: The snp file.
-        	- Could be a bed file with first 6 columns the bed6 format and 7th the alleles.
+        	- Could be a bed file with first 6 columns the bed6 format and 7th the reference allele, and 8th the alternative alleles.
         	- Alleles including reference allele should be seperated by `,`
         	- It also could be a snp file required by `atSNP` package.
         	- See: https://rdrr.io/github/kinsigne/atSNP_modified/man/LoadSNPData.html